Chokkar-G/Trust-for-Youth-and-Child-Leadership/android_app/README.md

-This is an Android Studio Trust for youth and child Leadership
+This is an Android Source for Trust for youth and child Leadership app.

+Implemented at paypal hackathon.